Peter A. Balaskas

 Balaskas is perhaps best known for his award-winning novella, The Grandmaster, a supernatural tale about a Jewish prisoner during the Holocaust who uses psionic powers to liberate a concentration camp.
-Published in 2007 by Bards and Sages Publishing, the book won the Best Science Fiction novel at both the Hollywood Book Festival and New England Book Festival in 2008, and was a top ten finlist in the 2007 Preditors and Editors Reader’s Poll.
+Published in 2007 by Bards and Sages Publishing, the book won the Best Science Fiction novel at both the Hollywood Book Festival and New England Book Festival in 2008, and was a top ten finalist in the 2007 Preditors and Editors Reader’s Poll.
 He was also named 2009 Publicist of the Year by the Book Publicists of Southern California.

 In 2004, Balaskas created Ex Machina Press, a micro press that produces the annual anthology Silent Voices: A Creative Mosaic of Fiction, for which he served as sole-founder and Managing Editor.
 Due to the recession, he closed Ex Machina Press and is now dedicating his time to his fiction writing.